Xilinx/mlir-aie/tutorials/tutorial-10/README.md

 ```
 aiecc.py -j4 --sysroot=<platform sysroot> -host-target=aarch64-linux-gnu aie.mlir -I<runtime_lib> <runtime lib>/test_library.cpp ./test.cpp -o test.exe
 ```
 This command compiles the our source text file aie.mlir and the testbench/host code test.cpp to compile and generate the output host executable test.exe.
 The AIE tile elfs are generated automatically for each AIE tile that needs to be configured.
-Additionally, we pass references to -I<runtime lib> and compile the <runtime lib>/test_library.cpp as the common test functions are often used in the host code to iniitliaze the AIE system design and read and write to componnents in the AIE array.
+Additionally, we pass references to -I<runtime lib> and compile the <runtime lib>/test_library.cpp as the common test functions are often used in the host code to initialize the AIE system design and read and write to components in the AIE array.

 ***TODO: more write-up to define use of aie-translate and aie-opt***